 For over 100 years, Massachusetts Maritime Academy has been preparing women and men for exciting and rewarding careers on land and sea.
 As the nation's finest co-ed maritime college, MMA challenges students to succeed by balancing a unique regimented lifestyle with a typical four-year college environment.
 As a member of the cadet corps you will live, study, sail, work and play in an atmosphere that encourages you to be your best.

 The items on this page are meant to assist you with the different steps in the assessment cycle -- from establishing learning outcomes to using data for improvement.
 An assessment plan documents your approach toward working through the assessment cycle.
-In addition to the resources found on this page, Assessment Modules, a free professional development resource about the assessment process, is also available through the Learning Assessment Research Consortium (LARC).
+Another great resource on open-access resources related to assessment is available from the National Institute for Learning Outcomes Assessment (NILOA).

 Crafting Learning Outcomes

 Student learning outcomes detail the knowledge, attitudes, or skills that will result from a learning experience.
 They should be written to be detailed, specific, and measurable.
 The applicable domain of learning (i.e., cognitive, affective, or psychomotor) is also a consideration when writing learning outcomes.
 One useful method for drafting student learning outcomes is the ABCD method.
 In conjunction, Bloom's Taxonomy can be utilized to consider the domain of learning.
 Dee Fink's Taxonomy of Significant Learning, which has six domains of learning, is also well-regarded and is an alternative to Bloom's Taxonomy.

 - Where to begin?
 Considerations for developing (or revising) learning outcomes

 - Crafting learning outcomes using the ABCD Method

 - The three learning domains of Bloom's Taxonomy

 - Guide to choosing verbs to craft learning outcomes (cognitive domain)